GOAL-Robots/REALCompetitionStartingKit/README.md

     observation, reward, done, _ = env.step(action)

 ```
+It includes a 7DoF kuka arm with a 2Dof gripper, a table with 3 objects on it and a camera looking at the table from the top.
+The gripper has four touch sensors on the inner part of its links.

 #### Actions
 The ```action```attribute  of ```env.step``` must be a  vector of 9 joint positions in radiants.